An overview of the CRC Programme

-The CRC Program was established in 1990 to improve the effectiveness of Australia’s research effort through bringing together researchers in the public and private sectors with the end users.
-The CRC Program links researchers with industry and government with a focus towards research application.
-The close interaction between researchers and the end users is the defining characteristic of the Program.
+The CRC Programme was established in 1990 to improve the effectiveness of Australia’s research effort through bringing together researchers in the public and private sectors with the end users.
+The CRC Programme links researchers with industry and government with a focus towards research application.
+The close interaction between researchers and the end users is the defining characteristic of the Programme.
 Moreover, it allows end users to help plan the direction of the research as well as to monitor its progress.

-Since the commencement of the Program, there have been sixteen CRC selection rounds, resulting in the establishment of over 200 CRCs over the life of the Program.
+Since the commencement of the Programme, there have been sixteen CRC selection rounds, resulting in the establishment of over 200 CRCs over the life of the Programme.
 The 16th selection round was announced on 21st February 2014.
 Applications for the 17th selection round opened 3rd March 2014.
 Click here for more information.

 CRCs operate across the Manufacturing, Information and Social Services, Mining and Infrastructure, Agriculture, Environmental Services, and Medical Service sectors.